TrilonIO/zeit-now-nestjs/README.md

 # Deploying NestJS to Zeit Now

-> Deploy your NestJS Application to the cloud effortlessly with Zeit Now
+### Full Article on the Trilon Blog:<br> [Deploy your NestJS Application to the cloud in 2 minutes with Zeit Now](https://trilon.io/blog/deploying-nestjs-to-zeit-now)

-Full article can be found here: [https://trilon.io/blog/deploying-nestjs-to-zeit-now](https://trilon.io/blog/deploying-nestjs-to-zeit-now)

 ---